Tag-Archive for » cajun «

 Gumbo is one of the many New Orleans dishes steeped in tradition.
 Just about every family has their own unique style, cooked a certain way with specific ingredients.
 Each pot tells a story or reveals a bit of family history.
 Our family gumbo was my great-grandmother’s Creole Seafood Gumbo.
 She graciously passed that recipe on to my mom who continued the tradition of preparing the dish for specials occasions.
 The pot was always teeming with fresh shrimp, previously boiled crabs (for extra flavor) and briny oysters.
 The gumbo was thickened with a light roux and canned okra and finished with tomato [ ... ]

 Got a craving for crawfish?
-My husband does and this time of year, when live crawfish are not running (out of season), one of the only ways to satisfy his craving is with frozen Louisiana crawfish tails.
+My husband does.
+And this time of year when live crawfish are not running (out of season) one of the only ways to satisfy his craving is with frozen Louisiana crawfish tails.
 In New Orleans, frozen crawfish tails are a heavily relied upon convenience food.
-Many folks outside of Louisiana are unaware of this great product which is now available in most supermarkets across the country.
-As much as I love the usefulness of the frozen crawfish tails, their taste and texture take a small but noticeable hit during the freezing process.
-I find them unappealing [ ... ]
+Many folks outside of Louisiana are unaware of this great product, but it’s available in the frozen seafood department of most supermarkets across the country.
+Now as much as I love the usefulness of frozen crawfish tails, their taste and texture take a small but noticeable hit during the freezing process. [ ... ]